jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Prepare EFI System Partition
 ===========================================================
-Corstone-1000 FVP and MPS3 do not have enough on-chip nonvolatile memory to host an EFI System Partition (ESP).
+Corstone-1000 FVP and FPGA do not have enough on-chip nonvolatile memory to host an EFI System Partition (ESP).
 Thus, Corstone-1000 uses mass storage device for ESP.
 The instructions below should be followed for both FVP and FPGA before running the ACS tests.